potassco-asp-course/course/README.md

-# MSc course on Answer Set Programming
+# Course on Answer Set Programming

 The main repository integrating the LaTeX beamer-based slides for a MSc class on ASP